Scheduling Jobs with Stochastic Holding Costs: Abstract

 \section{Abstract}

-This paper proposes a learning and scheduling algorithm to minimize the expected cumulative holding cost incurred by jobs, where statistical parameters defining their individual holding costs are unknown a priori.
-In each time slot, the server can process a job while receiving the realized random holding costs of the jobs remaining in the system.
-Our algorithm is a learning-based variant of the $c\mu$ rule for scheduling: it starts with a preemption period of fixed length which serves as a learning phase, and after accumulating enough data about individual jobs, it switches to nonpreemptive scheduling mode.
-The algorithm is designed to handle instances with large or small gaps in jobs' parameters and achieves near-optimal performance guarantees.
-The performance of our algorithm is captured by its regret, where the benchmark is the minimum possible cost attained when the statistical parameters of jobs are fully known.
-We prove upper bounds on the regret of our algorithm, and we derive a regret lower bound that is almost matching the proposed upper bounds.
-Our numerical results demonstrate the effectiveness of our algorithm and show that our theoretical regret analysis is nearly tight.
+We study a single-server scheduling problem for the objective of minimizing the expected cumulative holding cost incurred by jobs, where parameters defining stochastic job holding costs are unknown to the scheduler.
+We consider a general setting allowing for different job classes, where jobs of the same class have statistically identical holding costs and service times, with an arbitrary number of jobs across classes.
+In each time step, the server can process a job and observes random holding costs of the jobs that are yet to be completed.
+We consider a learning-based $c\mu$ rule scheduling which starts with a preemption period of fixed duration, serving as a learning phase, and having gathered data about jobs, it switches to nonpreemptive scheduling.
+Our algorithms are designed to handle instances with large and small gaps in mean job holding costs and achieve near-optimal performance guarantees.
+The performance of algorithms is evaluated by regret, where the benchmark is the minimum possible total holding cost attained by the $c\mu$ rule scheduling policy when the parameters of jobs are known.
+We show regret lower bounds and algorithms that achieve nearly matching regret upper bounds.
+Our numerical results demonstrate the efficacy of our algorithms and show that our regret analysis is nearly tight.